vatsalkhanna1992/jekyll-now/about.md

 I am a Drupal Engineer at [Axelerant Technologies](https://www.axelerant.com) based out in Bangalore, India.
 I worked as a System Engineer in Tata Consultancy Services for 3 years.

-I am a open source enthusiast.
+I am an open source enthusiast.
 An active community member with contributions on providing patches for various issues in Drupal.
 Also, have been involved in attending many Drupal meetups.

 I love coding, you can see it by visiting my [Github](https://github.com/vatsalkhanna1992) profile.
 Also, check out my qualifications and past working history [here]({{ site.baseurl }}/files/cv.pdf).